axelviku/PHP_Login_intern/README.md

 # PHP_Login_intern
-1st page index.php
+1st page index.php,
-2nd page login.php
+2nd page login.php,
-3rd page home.php
+3rd page home.php,
-4th is dbFunction to call in all above work.
+4th page alert.php //it show all the alert on the registration page. ,, 4th is dbFunction to call in all above work.

 Database creation use this code